 Adult Supervisor - The adult responsible for supervising the compliance checks.
-The supervisor's responsibilities include: supervising youth, ensuring the safety of the youth, observing the outlet before the youth enters and maintaining youth morale.
+The supervisor's responsibilities include: supervising underage purchasers, ensuring the safety of the underage purchasers, observing the outlet before the underage purchaser enters and maintaining underage purchaser morale.
 The supervisor can also be the driver.

-Adult Driver - The adult responsible for driving the teen from outlet to outlet.
+Adult Driver - The adult responsible for driving the underage purchaser from outlet to outlet.
 Adult driver can be the supervisor but doesn't have to be.